JohnLCaron/rlauxe/docs/Overview.md

 - For a Card Level Comparison Audit (CLCA), extract the Cast Vote Records (CVRs) from the vote tabulation system.

 For the election:
-- Create a Card Location Manifest (aka Ballot Manifest), in which every physical ballot has a unique entry.
+- Create a Card Manifest (aka Ballot Manifest), in which every physical ballot has a unique entry.
 If this is a CLCA, attach the
   Cvr to its CardLocation.
-- If necessary, add phantoms to the Card Location Manifest following SHANGRLA section 3.4.
+- If necessary, add phantoms to the Card Manifest following SHANGRLA section 3.4.
+- Write the Card Manifest to cardManifest.csv.zip

+- initialize the audit by choosing the contests to be audited, the risk limit, and the random seed.
+- sort the Card Manifest by prn and wrte to to cardManifest.csv.zip.

 The purpose of the audit is to determine whether the reported winner(s) are correct, to within the chosen risk limit.

-- initialize the audit by choosing the contests to be audited, the risk limit, and the random seed.
-- Contests are removed from the audit if:
+Contests are removed from the audit if:
     - The contest has no losers (e.g. the number of candidate <= number of winners); the contest is marked NoLosers.
     - The contest has no winners (e.g. no candidates receive minFraction of the votes in a SUPERMAJORITY contest); the contest is marked NoWinners.
     - The contest is a tie, or its reported margin is less than _auditConfig.minMargin_; the contest is marked MinMargin.